pieaerts/pieaerts/_masterclasses/masterclass.md

 ---
-title: BECAUSE PEOPLE MATTER | the masterclass | November 10
+title: BECAUSE PEOPLE MATTER | the masterclass | December 28
-date: 2018-11-10 00:00:00
+date: 2018-12-28 00:00:00
 subtitle:
 introduction_html: >-
   <h4>&nbsp;</h4><p>Do you want to push yourself creatively?</p><p>Do you feel
-  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Sunday November 10 in the city centre of Amsterdam.</p>
+  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday December 28 in the city centre of Amsterdam.</p>
 gallery_url: /none/
 subscribe_url: 'https://forms.gle/cw8yd4ULFuSLC1sW9'
-subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE NOVEMBER 10 MASTERCLASS
+subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE DECEMBER 28 MASTERCLASS
 active: true
 ---